imanghafoori1/laravel-microscope/README.md

 endif;
 ```

-**Although this type of refactor is totally safe and is gurantied to do the same thing as before, but anyway be careful to commit everything before trying this feature, in case of a weird bug or something.**
+**Although this type of refactor is totally safe and is guaranteed to do the same thing as before, but anyway be careful to commit everything before trying this feature, in case of a weird bug or something.**

 ----------------------